makinteract/andreaCV/src/Exhibitions.md

 <dt><i>Invited Talks & Exhibitions</i> 🎙</dt>
 <dd>

+- **"If All You Have is a Hammer" - Designing Digitally Augmented Physical Tools** Invited seminar talk at the University of Melbourne, Australia _(Host: Jorge Goncalves, 1 February 2024)_.
+- **"If All You Have is a Hammer" - Designing Digitally Augmented Physical Tools** Invited seminar talk at RMIT, Melbourne, Australia _(Host: Danula Hettiachchi, 31 January 2024)_.
+- **"If All You Have is a Hammer" - Designing Digitally Augmented Physical Tools** Invited seminar talk at Monash University, Melbourne, Australia _(Host: Benjamin Tag, 30 January 2024)_.
 - **"If All You Have is a Hammer" - Designing Digitally Augmented Physical Tools** Invited seminar talk at the [SIGCHI Canberral local chapter](https://canberra.hosting.acm.org) at the Australia National University, Canberra, Australia _(Host: Josh Andres, 22 January 2024)_.
 - **Make Lab Introduction** Invited seminar talk at the University of Newcastle, Australia _(Host: Karen Blackmore, 15 January 2024)_.
 - **Make Lab Introduction** Invited seminar talk at the Materalising Memories programme in the University of Technology Sydney (UTS), Australia _(Host: Elise van den Hoven, 7 December 2023)_.